Dylan Harper, Son of Bulls Icon Ron Harper, High NBA Draft Stock

 “He passes the basketball.
 He’s a lefty.

 “He’s got great size.
 He loves being on the court, so he’s happy to be practicing basketball.
-Court is where he feels most comfortable.
-Just enjoy, enjoy the moment.
+The court is where he feels most comfortable.
 He’s talented.
 He’s going to play basketball for a long time.”

 Buzelis started his high school career at suburban Hinsdale Central, and he’s one of several players with local ties: Ayo Dosunmu (Chicago- Morgan Park, Illinois), Talen Horton-Tucker (Chicago- Simeon), Jevon Carter, E.J.
 Liddell and DJ Steward.